 History and Physical

 Obtaining an appropriate history is a crucial factor in conversion disorder.
 It is crucial to make the patient feel comfortable and to encourage them to share their symptoms, but also their story.
-One method to consider is the creation of a list of the patient’s symptoms at the initial visit; allow the patient to list all symptoms that they have been experiencing recently.
-This initial step is essential, both so that one can document any subtle changes in symptoms throughout the illness, but also to see if the patient lists multiple somatic symptoms.
-It is essential to ask the patient for a list of symptoms for which they have received treatment previously, or suspected neurologic diagnoses.
-The clinician should focus on gathering details, such as the time-frame of symptoms and context.
-Without revealing the suspected diagnosis, it is important to ask about recent events or stressors in the patient’s life, and for a complete psychiatric history.
+One method to consider is creating a list of the patient’s symptoms at the initial visit; allow the patient to list all symptoms that they have been experiencing recently.
+This initial step is essential, both so that one can document any subtle changes in symptoms throughout the illness and see if the patient lists multiple somatic symptoms.
+It is essential to ask the patient for a list of symptoms for which they have received treatment previously or suspected neurologic diagnoses.
+The clinician should focus on gathering details, such as the time frame of symptoms and context.
+Without revealing the suspected diagnosis, it is important to ask about recent events or stressors in the patient’s life and complete a psychiatric history.
 Family history should also include psychiatric components.
 The clinician may wait until the end of the interview to ask for psychiatric history.
 If the patient has experienced similar symptoms in the past, what was their diagnosis, and how were they treated?
 Patients with a history of conversion disorder are more likely to have repeat episodes, even without a past diagnosis.
-These questions can also help shed light on the patient’s view of other providers, and to show which specialists they have seen and what work-up they have had.
+These questions can also help shed light on the patient’s view of other providers and to show which specialists they have seen and what work-up they have had.
 Involving the patient is crucial to building rapport; ask them what they feel is going on.
-Instead of focusing on what the patient cannot do at the time of the interview, ask them to describe the last time that they remember being symptom-free, and ask them to describe what a typical day looks like for them.
+Instead of focusing on what the patient cannot do at the time of the interview, ask them to describe the last time they remember being symptom-free and ask them to describe what a typical day looks like for them.

 Conversion disorder cannot truly be considered a diagnosis of exclusion, but diagnosis relies on the clinician to exclude major neurologic diseases and to look for inconsistencies on an exam, as well as clinical signs and symptoms that are not characteristic of organic disorders.
-Inconsistent symptoms, negative labs/imaging, and/or a significant psychiatric disorder are reliable indicators of conversion disorder, but the clinician should still exclude all other organic disorders with a thorough exam.
-Also, patients with conversion disorder may have comorbid neurologic disorders, which may make the diagnosis more difficult.
+Inconsistent symptoms, negative labs/imaging, and/or a significant psychiatric disorder are reliable indicators of conversion disorder.
+However, the clinician should still exclude all other organic disorders with a thorough exam.
+Also, patients with conversion disorder may have comorbid neurologic disorders, potentially making the diagnosis more difficult.

 The Diagnostic and Statistical Manual of Mental Disorders, 5 edition (DSM-5) categorizes conversion disorder as part of the “somatic symptom and related disorders.”
-In previous editions of the DSM, clear psychologic comorbidities were a required part of the diagnosis, as well as the ability to show that the symptoms were not intentionally produced.
+In previous editions of the DSM, clear psychologic comorbidities were a required part of the diagnosis and the ability to show that the symptoms were not intentionally produced.
 The DSM-5 has also removed “la belle indifférence” (a patient’s apparent indifference to their condition) as a diagnostic criterion.
 These are now considered features that support the diagnosis of conversion disorder.
 Other supporting features include associated dissociative symptoms and recent psychological or physical trauma.